THE TRUTH ABOUT TRUTH AND LIES

 - Truth is what we need to hear, a lie is what we want to hear.

-- The real truth about me is not want I say about me, the truth is what God says about me.
+- The real truth about me is not what I say about me, the truth is what God says about me.

 - The Word of God the Bible is the ultimate authority in truth.
-This truth is reserved to those who come humbly with an open mind and heart.
+This truth is reserved for those who come humbly with an open mind and heart.

 Crucial Others – People in our lives who have proven track records and worthy of being imitated are the only qualified ones to tell us the truth about our lives.
 Crucial others are a rare breed.